 This section provides history and context for planning for each of the main areas in the Strathcona Gardens Recreation Complex—aquatics, the arenas, and the wellness areas.
-It includes an update on community input gathered since 2015 plus a brief overview of potential upgrades and improvements included in the preferred concept plan.
+It includes a brief overview of potential upgrades and improvements included in the revised concept plan.

 The existing Strathcona Gardens aquatic offerings includes a 37.5m pool, a leisure pool, water slide, hot tub, steam room and sauna as well as associated change rooms.